-At Barming Primary School French is taught to the children in Year 3 and 4 and this is introduced to the children when they reach Key Stage 2, with opportunities for Key Stage 1 to learn some basics during curriculum days, such as the popular Bastille Day.
+At Barming Primary School, French is taught to the children in Year 3 and 4 although there are opportunities for Key Stage 1 to learn some basics during curriculum days, such as the popular Bastille Day.
 The French lessons we teach promote an interest in learning other languages, introducing the children to another language in a way that is enjoyable and fun, and encouraging an awareness of cultural differences in other countries including understanding that the language is part of the culture and that learning the culture is a necessary part of learning the language.
 The purpose of the lessons are to also develop the speaking and listening skills of the children, make young children aware that language has a structure and that the structure differs from one language to another and to lay foundations for future study.

-The curriculum that is followed is based on the guidance given in the National Curriculum, using the Tout le Monde scheme of work as a basis.
+The curriculum that is followed is based on the guidance given in the National Curriculum, using a bespoke scheme of work.
 The children are taught to know and understand how to: Ask and answer questions; use correct pronunciation and intonation; memorise words; interpret meaning; understand basic grammar; use dictionaries; work in pairs and groups, and communicate in French and to look at life in another culture.
 During French sessions children are given the opportunity to work as a class, as individuals and as part of a group.
 The choice of class organisation is determined by the learning task.
-By its nature languages this will involve lots of interaction with visual, auditory and kinaesthetic prompts.
+By its nature, languages will involve lots of interaction with visual, auditory and kinaesthetic prompts.

 Our Language Leader is Mrs A Ingram.